Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 During unit visits, staff should always check the date smoke and fire detectors were installed to ensure they aren't expired.
 If the detectors aren't hard-wired, staff should test and change batteries as necessary.

 Urge residents to notify property management immediately if they believe any of their smoke, heat, or carbon monoxide detectors are malfunctioning.
-Staff should carefully document each inspection and any actions taken, Mayo said.
+Mayo said staff should carefully document each inspection and any actions taken.

 Keep flammable materials away from space heaters and candles